What's the meaning of life?

-Here's the first thing: Our culture is all about getting MORE.
+Many cultures are focused on attaining MORE.
 More money.
 More stuff.
 More friends.
 More love.
 More success.
-More instantaneous, blindingly beautiful happiness.
-More, more, more.
-Why?
-Because we are totally buying into the idea that MORE [fill in the blank] = MORE Meaning.
-We believe that if we could only do enough, be enough, achieve enough, then we will be worth something as a human being.
-And we so much want to be worth something, don't we?
-But what more do we need?
-How much is going to be enough?
+More instantaneous, blindingly beautiful "happiness."
+The world is totally buying into the idea that MORE [fill in the blank] = MORE meaning.
+If we could only DO enough, be enough, achieve enough, then our lives might be worth something.
+But how much is going to be enough?

-If we really look around at the stuff surrounding us in our rooms, at school—everywhere—we know deep down that there is no meaning in those things.
+If we really look around at our "stuff," we can recognize that there's no meaning in those things.
 In the Bible, there's a book written by King Solomon, a man who had everything.
-He was the richest person in the world; he was gifted with incredible intelligence; he had palaces and gardens that made other kings drool with envy; he had all the tastiest food and the most potent wine; he had hundreds of women who loved and adored him.
-Would you agree that he pretty much had everything a man could ever want?
+He was the richest person in the world—gifted with incredible intelligence, palaces and gardens that were the envy of all, the tastiest food, the most potent wine, not to mention hundreds of women who loved and adored him.
 Yet in Ecclesiastes 1:2, this poor king says, "Meaningless!
 Meaningless! ...Utterly meaningless!
 Everything is meaningless."

-Here's the second thing: We live in the moment, whether that moment is miserable or magnificent.
-It's hard for us to see past our current agonies or triumphs and into an eternal reality.
+If we allow ourselves to just living in those moments—whether achievements or failures, miserable or magnificent—it'll be hard to see past our current agonies or triumphs and into an eternal reality.
 But God created us for a purpose that goes far beyond anything we can even imagine here on earth.
-He created us for something more.

 1. We are social creatures (Genesis 2:18-25).